 Looking to inject some sugar and spice into your social media presence?
 Brighten up your Instagram feed with plenty of ice sculptures, lights, and 25 ft tall reindeer when you stop by the CityCenterDC.
 Then, get swept away in the luxurious fantasy of decadent window displays from Louis Vuitton, Hermes, and Tiffany & Co.
 Or, perform quality control on cookies for Santa.

-To appreciate the drama of the tree lighting, come by on November 26th, 2022, and jam out to the Washington Chorus.
+To appreciate the drama of the tree lighting, come by and jam out to the live musical entertainment.
 Tiny tykes can participate in holiday activities, including balloon artists, face painters, and more.

 Beep Beep!
 Give those barking dogs a rest when you see the Capitol by comfortable bus.
 Washington DC Bus tours are a terrific way to see the sights and skip out on the less-than-favorable elements.